Before You Start Planting Grass Seed

 How to Water New and Established Lawns

-You must keep newly seeded lawns moist with light, frequent watering in order for the seeds to germinate.
-Keep the soil moist (but not saturated) until the new seedlings are about 1 inch tall.
-Be careful: Too much water can rot the seeds or wash them away.
+You must keep newly seeded lawns moist with light, frequent watering for the seeds to germinate.
+Don’t saturate the soil.
+Too much water can rot the seeds or wash them away.
+Continue watering just enough to keep the soil moist until the new seedlings are about 1 inch tall.

-After your grass is established, remember these tips to keep your lawn adequately watered:
+After your grass is established, follow these tips to keep your lawn adequately watered:

-Water deeply and allow the soil to dry slightly between waterings.
+- Water deeply and allow the soil to dry slightly between waterings.
 This will help promote root growth.
 A strong root system creates hardier turfgrass.
-Light, shallow sprinklings evaporate before water is able to sink into the soil where it’s needed.
+Light, shallow sprinklings evaporate before water can sink into the soil where it’s needed.

 - Remove lawn thatch and aerate when needed to increase the soil’s water absorption.